seb-mejia/cse15l-lab-reports/lab-report-4-week-8.md

 ![fail2](https://user-images.githubusercontent.com/90715607/169676196-92147d49-9bad-43e9-aa50-8cbee3b11bc6.PNG)

 My implementation could not be fixed with a single line change.
-We'd have to create a new if/else statement that rejects the website addition if there isn't a unique pairing of ( for every ).
+We would have to create a new if/else statement that rejects the website addition if there isn't a unique pairing of ( for every ).

 ### Snippet 3